 The Bottom Line

-While I’m not a doctor, I can provide honest responses as a lash tech from my experience if you’re still doubtful about which eye drops to use with eyelash extensions.
+While I’m not a doctor, I can provide feedback from my experience as a lash tech if you’re still doubtful about which eye drops to use with your extensions.

 References